Density-based User Representation using Gaussian Process Regression for Multi-interest Personalized Retrieval

+In Sec.~\ref{sec:computation}, we discussed methods to reduce the time complexity of traditional Gaussian Process Regression (GPR).
+Despite these efforts, the training and inference times presented in Table~\ref{tab:efficiency comparison} remain slightly higher than those of recent state-of-the-art methods.
+Further improving the efficiency of our approach would be an intriguing area for future research.

-For future research, the incorporation of collaborative Gaussian Processes presents a tantalizing prospect.
-Our current model primarily focuses on personalization, using the other users solely for the tuning of GPR hyperparameters.
-However, we postulate that harnessing the power of collaborative learning (e.g., \citep{houlsby2012}) could further enhance the performance and effectiveness of our approach.
+Moreover, the integration of collaborative Gaussian processes offers a promising avenue.
+Currently, our model focuses primarily on personalization, using other users only for tuning GPR hyperparameters.
+We hypothesize that leveraging collaborative learning techniques, such as those described in \cite{houlsby2012}, could significantly enhance the performance and effectiveness of our method.